What do our 'cop dreams' tell us?

 Five Types of Dreams

 Police personnel also tend to have common, reoccurring dreams.
-In a recent unscientific and unofficial poll on the “JD Buck Savage” Facebook Fan Page, we found that the top five “cop dreams” are some variation of:
+In an unscientific and unofficial poll on the “JD Buck Savage” Facebook fan page, we found that the top five “cop dreams” are some variation of:

 Any of that sound familiar?
 I’ve experienced them all – some more than others – during different times in my career.
 I’ve spent countless hours discussing dreams with my fellow cops and trainers all over the world.
 Some believe that cops who have dreams of “helplessness” are ill-prepared for the job.
 In fact, I’ve had fellow police trainers tell me that they’ve never had the typical cop dreams because they are so incredibly prepared.